 When the child experiences distress relating to conflicts with their parent on the topic of food, these feelings quickly become associated with food, at quite a body instinctive level.
 Even the mention of it being time to sit and eat can evoke stress in the child, and they become resistant.
 Eating is such an intrinsic part of life, such a big part of the enjoyment of life, and family togetherness and shared experiences.
 When conflicts develop around food, that tension can sadly create a very negative impact on the child's relationship with food, and their enjoyment of joining the family to eat, which is a big part of daily family life.
 And if those tensions continue, there is the risk of the child later developing an eating disorder.

-Anything you can do to relieve your child’s tensions on the subject of food can help them to improve their relationship with food, as well as their appetite!
+Anything you can do to relieve your child’s tensions around food can help to improve their relationship with food.
+When a child has a positive relationship with food there's no stress or anxiety to distort their as well as their appetite!
 Children can feel cornered and powerless when encouraged to eat food that doesn’t appeal to them, or pressured to finish their food when no longer hungry, especially when their refusal elicits their parent’s annoyance.
 But bringing some humour and goofiness to the table can be hugely relieving and fun!
 You could, for instance, try slouching down at the table and dramatically and childishly protest about the “yucky” food on the table, it shouldn’t take long before your child gets into it and will likely tell you to “eat up and don’t complain” with a pointing finger and big giggles!
 When a parent playfully takes the less powerful role, it serves to help relieve a child of feelings of powerlessness and frustration relating to being told what to do and not do so much of the time.

 I suggested she bring some play and humour into the situation, explaining that her daughter’s fear of mum getting annoyed with her was contributing hugely to her daughter’s resistance.
 Stacey said that her daughter always wanted to take her dolls to the table but she didn’t allow it and asked if this could help.
 I thought that was a great idea and suggested she used the dolls to do some silly role playing mimicking the mother daughter squabbles around food.
 The next day Stacey rang me excited to report that her daughter loved mum being silly and goofy and laughed so much, continuing to ask for more.
 Mum played with playfully threatening to steal her girl’s food and her daughter protested “no!
 It’s mine” pulling the chopped up meat and veggies back off the mum and heartily eating them!